btselem/nibal/en.md

 [](svg/#warehouse_bureij2.svg/-14.13,6.94,49.62/+nibal_xray)
 [](bg:blank)
 That morning, Israel attacked al-Bureij.
-Nibal described hearing relentless shelling.
+Nibal remembers hearing relentless shelling.

 {.meta}
 [](svg/#warehouse_bureij2.svg/-22.36,12.45,88.4/+nibal_xray)
 [](bg:blank)
-Ahmad went out to see where the shells were landing, and Nibal stayed inside with the baby.
+Ahmad went out to see where the shells were landing, and Nibal stayed inside with Rita.
-She talked to her family on the phone to calm her fear.
+She talked to her family on the phone to try and stay calm.

 {.meta}